GreptimeTeam/docs/docs/faq-and-others/faq.md

 ## Does GreptimeDB have a Golang driver?

-Our Golang SDK is under development and you can find the repo [here](https://github.com/GreptimeTeam/greptimedb-client-go) Currently, we support MySQL protocol, you can check it out on the [user guide](https://docs.greptime.com/user-guide/supported-protocols/mysql ).

-HTTP API is also available, please see [this article](https://docs.greptime.com/user-guide/supported-protocols/http-api) for more information.
+Yes, you can find our Golang SDK [here](https://github.com/GreptimeTeam/greptimedb-client-go).

 ## Can GreptimeDB be used as a Rust alternative to Prometheus in the observable area?

-We have completed the initial implementation of PromQL natively in GreptimeDB and this ability will be released with our version 0.1.
-Currently, though haven't passed all the official compatibility tests, GreptimeDB is usable for some basic scenarios for PromQL query.

-We plan to pass more than 50% of the test cases in this [compatibility test](https://promlabs.com/promql-compliance-tests/) in version 0.2.
-For details, you can check our progress under [this issue](https://github.com/GreptimeTeam/greptimedb/issues/596).
+GreptimeDB supports PromQL natively since our version 0.1.
+GreptimeDB v0.2 passed more than 50% of the official compatibility test cases, and we plan to pass more than 70%  in version 0.3.

 ## Is GreptimeDB compatible with Grafana?